Certificate 3 Guarantee

 The investment priority or importance of the training influences the size of the government subsidy.
-Training in vocational areas that align with important economic and industry skill needs will receive a higher government subsidy.
-A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in remote locations.
+Training in vocational areas that align with important economic and industry skills needs will receive a higher government subsidy.
+A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and those undertaking training in identified country and remote locations.

 Does the individual need to contribute to the cost of training?

 Given the benefits that accrue to individuals from training, students undertaking certificate III training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.

 The fee may be paid on behalf of the student by the employer or a third party unrelated to the PQS, but cannot be paid or waived by the PQS.

 The amount of the fee is determined by the PQS.